-If you turn 50 or older this year the most you can contribute to your individual retirement account is six thousand five-hundred dollars, up to but not exceeding your 2013 taxable income.
-This amount includes the five thousand dollar limit that everyone qualifies for, as well as an addition one thousand catch-up contribution.
+If you turn 50 or older this year the most you can contribute to your individual retirement account is six thousand five-hundred dollars, up to but not exceeding your 2015/16 taxable income.
+This amount includes the five thousand five hundred dollar limit that everyone qualifies for, as well as an addition one thousand catch-up contribution.
 Income limits apply!

-In 2012 the annual limit for your IRA contribution was five thousand dollars, for those 50 and under.
-If you were over 50 in 2012, the catch-up contribution rules increased your maximum limit to six thousand.
+In 2015 the annual limit for your IRA contribution was five thousand five hundred dollars, for those 50 and under.
+If you were over 50 in 2015, the catch-up contribution rules increased your maximum limit to six thousand five hundred dollars.

 Essential Individual Retirement Account Information:

 1. 2016 Traditional IRA Income Limits.
 The federal government places upper limits on how much you can contribute to a traditional IRA, which varies from individual to individual.
 The limits are based on age, tax filing status and your modified AGI – or your adjusted gross income.
 Read about the 2015 – 2016 traditional IRA income limits for more.

 2. Deadlines – The IRS places different deadlines for each type of retirement account.
 Missing the deadline can prove costly to your savings and the growth of you funds.
 Find your 2015 Individual Retirement Account IRA deadline information in our master mega document.